Year: Advanced to Candidacy (ABD) - JSP

 A descendant of refugees, I experienced a multicultural upbringing.
 I speak English, French, German, and Ukrainian fluently.
 In my spare time, I enjoy meditating, being in nature, and exploring the world.Academic Experiences:

 PUBLICATIONS UNDER REVIEW

-“Advocates, Procurators, and Practitioners: A Guide,” Invited submission to Canada’s Legal Past (University of Calgary Press).
+“Barristers, Attorneys, and Legal Practitioners: A Guide,” revised and resubmitted to Canada’s Legal Past (University of Calgary Press).